dnsoftware/porto_ru/README.md

 <br>

 <a id="Containers-Layer"></a>

-## Containers Layer:
+## 2) Containers Layer

+Porto manages the complexity of a problem by breaking it down to smaller manageable Containers.

-The Containers layer is where the Application specific business logic lives *(Application functionalities)*.
+The Containers layer is where the Application specific business logic lives *(Application features/functionalities)*.
+You will spend 90% of your time at this layer, creating Components.

-Containers are wrappers of business logic.

-Here's an example of how to decide creating Containers.
+Here's an example of how Containers are generated:

-*"In a TODO App the Task, User and Calendar... each would be in their own Container, were each has its own Routes, Controllers, Models, Exceptions, etc. And each Container is responsible for receiving requests and returning responses from whichever UI (Web, API..) it supports."*
+"In a TODO App, the 'Task', 'User' and 'Calendar' objects each would live in a different Container, were each has its own Routes, Controllers, Models, Exceptions, etc. And each Container is responsible for receiving requests and returning responses from whichever supported UI (Web, API..)."

-It's advised to use a Single Model per Container, however in some cases you may need more.
+It's advised to use a Single Model per Container, however in some cases you may need more than a single Model and that's totoally fine.
+(Even if you have a single Model you could also have Values "AKA Value Objects" (Values are similar to Models but that do not get represented in the DB on their own tables but as data on the Models) these objects get built automatically after their data is fetched from the DB such as Price, Location, Time...)

 Just keep in mind two Models means two Repositories, two Transformers, etc.
 Unless you want to use both Models always together, do split them into 2 Containers.

+Note: if you have high dependecies between two containers by nature, than placing them in the same Section would make reusing them easier in other projects.

 <a id="Containers-Structure"></a>
-### Basic Containers Structure:
+### Basic Containers Structure

 ```
 Container 1